fljdin/fljdin.github.io/content/en/posts/2022-09-29-draw-me-an-abstract-tree.md

 [12]: https://en.wikipedia.org/wiki/Semantic_analysis_(compilers)

-Compiling steps are scrupulously implemented in PostgreSQL when a SQL sentence sent by a user need to be interpreted.
+Compiling steps are scrupulously implemented in PostgreSQL when a SQL sentence sent by a user needs to be interpreted.
 The Simkovics' thesis tales a journey into query parsing:

 ```sql